Lewin’s Change Model Real-Life Example For Unfreeze Change Refreeze

 Tokyo is Japan’s most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
 A rumor, I had heard that traveling to Tokyo is very expensive.
 My tour to Japan provides a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo’s beauty.

 I planned to visit Japan from Malaysia, as I have stayed here since 2016.
 In 2018, I participated in an international conference at the University of Tsukuba in Tokyo, Japan.
 As my first step, I tried to book an air ticket at a low price because my budget was average.
 Most airline ticket prices were expensive, which worried me a little bit.
 Then I realized that Air Asia offers cheap plane tickets with limited baggage.
 I have no extra baggage so I can accept this opportunity.
-Luckily I managed to book a two-way ticket at a low price.
+Luckily, I managed to book a two-way ticket at a low price.

 After nine hours of journey, when the plane reached Haneda Airport, I became amused to see Japan’s beauty.